eetukarttunen/eetukarttunen/README.md

 ## About me!

-I'm a 4th year Computer Science student from Joensuu, Finland.
+I'm a 4th year IT student from Joensuu, Finland.
 I am currently working as a Software Developer at Meita.
 My favourite topics in computer science are: machine learning, software development and cyber security.
 I also love distance running & building guitars!

 ### Work experience in the following technologies:
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)